Healthdirect Free Australian health advice you can count on.

 Illustration showing how the blood flows in the human heart.

-Coronary artery disease occurs when the coronary arteries become clogged with fatty deposits.
+• Coronary artery disease happens when the coronary arteries become clogged with fatty deposits.

-A heart attack occurs when a blockage in a coronary artery reduces the blood (and oxygen) supply to heart muscle.
+• A heart attack (myocardial infarction) happens when a blockage in a coronary artery reduces the blood (and oxygen) supply to the heart muscle, usually due to coronary artery disease.

-Heart failure occurs when the heart pumps less effectively, potentially causing tiredness, shortness of breath and sometimes swelling in the legs.
+• Heart failure happens when the heart doesn’t pump well, it can make you feel tired, short of breath and sometimes cause swelling in your legs.

-Heart valve disease occurs when the valves do not open or close properly, causing problems with blood flow.
+• Heart valve disease happens when the valves do not open or close properly, causing problems with blood flow.

 6 ways to take care of your heart